vitwit/cada/specs/01_concepts.md

 ### Relayer

-- The `Relayer` acts as the transport layer, responsible for handling requests from the `prepareBlocker` and facilitating transactions between the Cosmos chain and the Avail DA network.
+- The `Relayer` acts as the transport layer, responsible for handling requests from the `preBlocker` and facilitating transactions between the Cosmos chain and the Avail DA network.
 - It performs key functions such as submitting block data to Avail and updating block status on the Cosmos chain.
 Every validator in the network is required to run the relayer process.
 - Relayer should initialized with a chain account so that the validator can use this account to sign `MsgUpdateStatusBlob` transaction.